ILF Scotland

 Employers Liability Insurance

-ILF Scotland will not cover these costs where the PA is not HMRC registered, is self-employed or where an agency provides care / support.
+ILF Scotland will not cover these costs where the PA is not HMRC registered, is self-employed or where an agency provides care or support.

 Where ILF Scotland receives a request to make a payment for statutory sick pay, redundancy related or legal costs, it will first confirm if the Employers Liability Insurance will meet the cost of this.